Selling Multiple Complements with Packaging Costs

-The supply is given by $\Omega_j = 1$ for all items $j\in N$.
-The seller chooses a supply partition, or package multiset, which is now given by $\partition\in \{0,1\}^{2^n}$.
-Each buyer has only one corresponding unit-demand agent with valuation $v^l: 2^N \rightarrow \Z_+$.
-The utility of a buyer is given by $u^l(S,p) = v^l(S) - p(S)$.
-The seller's cost can also be simplified.
-Instead of incremental costs, we define the seller's marginal cost of selling a package $\Sin$ as $c^0:2^N\rightarrow \Z_+$.
-The aggregate cost of selling partition $\partition$ is given by $C^0(\partition) = \sum_{\Sin} c^0(S) k_S$.
-To further simplify notation in this section, we interpret $\partition$ directly as a partition of $N$ into packages, i.e.,~$\partition=\{S_1,\dots,S_k\}$ where $S_t \in 2^N, t=1,\dots,k$, $S_{t_1}\cap S_{t_2} = \emptyset$ for all $S_{t_1}\neq S_{t_2}$, and $\bigcup_{t=1}^k S_t \in 2^N$.
-An allocation $\pi = (\pi(0),\pi(1),\dots,\pi(L))$ can also be interpreted as a partition $\partition$ of $N$, where $\pi(l)$ is removed if it is the empty set.
+Given a market supply of $N$, supply partitions are described by vectors $\partition\in \{0,1\}^{2^n}$.
+Each buyer has a valuation $v^l: 2^N \rightarrow \Z_+$ and the seller's marginal cost of selling a package $\Sin$ is given by $c^0:2^N\rightarrow \Z_+$.
+These marginal costs can be made up of any arbitrary incremental cost function and cost function graphs as described in \cref{sec:agents-and-preferences}.
+The aggregate cost of selling a partition $\partition$ is given by $C^0(\partition) = \sum_{\Sin} c^0(S) k_S$.
+We also write a partition now simply as $\partition=\{S_1,\dots,S_k\}$ where $S_t \in 2^N, t=1,\dots,k$, $S_{t_1}\cap S_{t_2} = \emptyset$ for all $S_{t_1}\neq S_{t_2}$, and $\bigcup_{t=1}^k S_t \in 2^N$.
+An allocation $\pi = (\pi(0),\pi(1),\dots,\pi(L))$ is also interpreted as a partition of supply, where $\pi(l)$ is removed if it is the empty set.